The 36 Wedding Venue Questions to Ask on Your Site Tour

 How many people does the space accommodate?

-Why you want to know: This directly relates to your guest list, and therefore, your budget.
+Why you want to know: A venue's capacity directly relates to your guest list, and therefore, your budget.
 If you love the space but it only fits 75 comfortably, and your guest list is looking more like 200 (plus all your pros!), you have to decide if having the venue or your guest count is more important to you.

 What's the walking/driving distance from the ceremony location?

-Why you want to know: If you're not providing transportation for your guests, you'll need to know how long it'll take them to get from the ceremony to the reception.
-Also ask what the traffic is like around the time of your wedding to ensure your guests won't get stuck bumper to bumper on a road for an hour.
+Why you want to know: If you're hosting your wedding ceremony and reception in different locations and not providing transportation for your guests, you'll need to know how long it'll take them to get from one site to the other.
+Also ask what the traffic is like around the time of your wedding to ensure your guests won't get stuck on the road.

 Is the venue near guest hotels, and can you recommend any?